ncsa/ncsa_system_documentation/docs/source/system_generic/login_tools.rst

 SSH Clients
 ------------

-SSH (Secure Shell) is a client-server architecture that provides a secure channel over an unsecured network.
+Secure Shell (SSH) is a client-server architecture that provides a secure channel over an unsecured network.
 An SSH client is a program for logging securely into and executing commands on a remote machine.
 SSH encrypts the data sent over an open network, such as the internet, so that it can't be read by others.

 Several SSH-based clients are available for accessing NCSA computing resources.
 The client you use depends on your workstation’s operating system.